 The more weight you can apply the more juice you’ll be able to extract.
 So think creatively!

 To convert the apple juice into cider you need yeast to bring about fermentation.
 During this process yeast works on the sugar in the juice and turns it into alcohol.
 Traditional cider makers rely on yeast that is available naturally in the air but you may prefer to treat your juice with a Campden tablet to kill off the natural yeast and then to add a specific wine or cider yeast so you have more control.

 Whichever you choose it’s a very bubbly stage and you may find that the bubbles overflow from the bucket (the lid should be put on loosely to allow for overspill).
 However this stage only lasts about 2 days.

 When the frantic bubbling has ceased it’s time to siphon the fermenting liquid into the sterilised demijohn using the sterilised tubing.
 When all the liquid is in the demijohn, insert the airlock and leave at a steady 15 degree temperature, for up to 10 weeks until fermentation is completed.

 When fermentation has stopped you can siphon the cider into bottles or into another clean demijohn if you want to leave it a bit longer to settle and siphon again.

+Got a pear glut to use up?
+You can use these steps to make yourself some perry (pear cider).
 Perry is the pear equivalent of cider.
 Replace the apples with an equivalent weight of pears.
 Ripe pears are much easier to pulp than apples.